Mark Neumann: 1998 U.S. Senate election

 In September 1997, Neumann announced his candidacy for the United States Senate against incumbent Russ Feingold.
 Both candidates had similar views on the budget surplus, although Neumann was for banning partial-birth abortion while Feingold was against a ban.
 Both candidates limited themselves to $3.8 million in campaign spending ($1 for every citizen of Wisconsin), although outside groups spent more than $2 million on Neumann; Feingold refused to have outside groups spend on his behalf.
-Feingold defeated Neumann by a 3% margin in the election, 51% - 48%.
+Feingold defeated Neumann by 37,787 votes in the election, 51% to 48%.
 Neumann had a 68,000-vote deficit in Milwaukee County.